Have you ever thought about using fitness for stress management? If not, I’m sure you’ll change your mind after this post.

 While you can still go through your calendar in your head while walking to the car, once you increase your pace to a brisk walk, it’ll not be that easy anymore.

-Remember your body was not made for and doesn’t like, accumulating activities.
-Whenever it can, it shifts back to a more focused mode.
+Remember your body wasn’t made for or likes to accumulate activities.
+Whenever possible, it shifts back to a more focused mode.

 - go for a run during lunch break